kinshuk-h/ModesOfOperation/README.md

 ---

-This project implements the common modes of operation used along with block ciphers for general purpose transmission of encrypted data.
+This project implements the common modes of operation used along with block ciphers for general purpose encryption of arbitrary data.

 ## Requirements: